 When the dfdl:hiddenGroupRef property is specified, all other DFDL properties are ignored.
 It is a schema definition error if the sequence is not empty.
+It is a schema definition error if the sequence is the only content of a complex type.
+It is a schema definition error if dfdl:hiddenGroupRef appears on a xs:group reference, that is,unlike most format properties that apply to sequences, dfdl:hiddenGroupRef cannot be combined from a xs:group reference. . .

 A hidden sequence may appear within another hidden sequence.